marcellomaugeri/euler-swap/README.md

 * Deposit funds into one or both of the vaults in proportion of the initial price
 * Deploy the desired Maglev contract, choosing parameters such as the vaults, debt limits, and the desired `fee`
-  * Note
+  * Note that the Maglev contract must be created after the funds are deposited, because its constructor will read the current debt and balances to setup its reserves cache
 * Install the Maglev contract as an operator for your account
-* Invoke the `configure()` function on the Maglev contract.
-This function can be invoked by anyone, and it is harmless to re-invoke it.
+* Invoke the `configure()` function on the Maglev contract
+  * This function can be invoked by anyone, and it is harmless to re-invoke it

 At this point, anyone can invoke `swap()` on the Maglev contract, and this will perform borrowing and transferring activity between the two vaults.